theme222/WeirdGunGameCalc/README.md

 modifier calculation within the Prune method, will ensure that valid damage and spread values are within range.
 Pellet modifier calculation is done on the last step and filtered out with the actual values provided by the user.

+Also the second damage stat is calculated by using a stat called `falloffFactor` which isn't accessible directly from the game but instead it is either taken from the discord or calculated automatically using the formula `falloffFactor = (damageEnd - damageStart) / (damageStart)`.
+This is also causes an issue with prune similar to the pellet modifier issue but it has a much simpler modifier allowing us to calculate this value while inside of the prune method.